manideepmamindlapally/manideepmamindlapally.github.io/index.md

 </style>
 Hello there, welcome to my webpage! :D

-My name is Manideep Mamindlapally.
-If you are not a fan of polysyllables, simply call me "Mani".
+My name is Manideep Mamindlapally, pronounced "ma-ni-dheep ma-min-la-pa-lly" or I'll save you the trouble, simply call me "Mani".
 I'll respond.
 I am currently a Junior Research Fellow at Tata Institute of Fundamental Research, India, where I am working with [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/).
 Recently, I graduated from a dual-degree (5 yr.
 Bachelors + Masters) programme at **Indian Institute of Technology Kharagpur**, India where I was supervised by [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
 My research interests are broadly in theoretical computer science.
 More specifically I have been interested and am doing a fair bit of research in
 - Quantum Complexity Theory
 - Quantum Information Theory
 -	Information Theory
 - Cryptography

-while working on different projects with [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html), [_Andreas Winter_](https://www.icrea.cat/Web/ScientificStaff/andreas-winter-556), [_Ligong Wang_](https://perso-etis.ensea.fr/ligong.wang/) and [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/) and exploring few other research topics independently.
+while working on different projects with [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html), [_Andreas Winter_](https://www.icrea.cat/Web/ScientificStaff/andreas-winter-556), [_Ligong Wang_](https://perso-etis.ensea.fr/ligong.wang/) and [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/) and exploring some topics independently.
 Check out more on the [Research](research) tab.

 Thanks to some sweet people, I got the opportunity to travel, give invited guest talks and seminar talks at some places (See more on [Talks](talks) tab).
 I have been a reviewer for ITW 2022 conference and TransIT journal.
 On this webpage here, I maintain a list of my publications under the [Publications](publications) tab.
 To get a better insight into my life so far have a look at my [Curriculum Vitae](CV).
 Click on the bubbles at the bottom of the page for my academic and other social links.